St Andrew's Church, Kyiv: Early churches on the site

-St Andrew's Church was consecrated in honor of Andrew the Apostle who is recognized as the "Apostle of Rus′".
-According to the chronicle The Tale of Bygone Years, Andrew came to the slopes of the Dnipro River and erected a cross on the current location of the church.
-He prophesied that the sparsely inhabited area would become a great city.
+Andrew the Apostle is recognized as the Apostle of Rus′.
+According to the early medieval chronicle The Tale of Bygone Years, he came to the slopes of the Dnipro River and erected a cross at the current location of the church.
+He prophesied that the sparsely-inhabited area would one day become a great city.

-In 1086, the Grand Prince of Kiev, Vsevolod I, constructed a small church dedicated to the erection of the cross by Saint Andrew.
-In 1215, Prince Mstyslav of Halych built the Church of the Exaltation of the Cross nearby.
-However, the church did not survive after the Mongol invasion of Kyivan Rus' in 1240.
-From that point after, wooden churches were constructed in the place where the Church of the Exaltation of the Cross had been located, although, were too destroyed and again replaced with another one.

-In 1690, a wooden church consecrated to Saint Andrew was moved from the Brethren's cloister in the Podil to the Andriyivsky Mount.
-In 1726, the church was pulled down.

-History

-The church's pulpit, a construction rarely witnessed in Eastern Orthodox church architecture.
+In 1086, Vsevolod I of Kyiv constructed a church within a monastery dedicated to Saint Andrew.
+It was replaced by a succession of wooden churches.

+Early history

-The idea to erect the church was conceived when Russian Empress Elizabeth Petrovna decided to construct a summer residence for herself in Kiev that would include a church.
-The palace was to be located in the Pechersk neighborhood while the church was to be on the Andriyivska Hill.
-The construction commenced with a ceremony on 9 September 1744: the Empress laying the first three founding stones herself The consecration was performed by Metropolitan of Kiev Raphael Zaborovsky.
+The construction of a new church was conceived when Elizabeth of Russia decided to construct a summer residence for herself in Kyiv that would include a place of worship nearby.
+The palace was to be located in the Pechersk neighborhood, while the church was to be on the Andriyivska Hill.
+On 9 September 1744 the Empress laid the first three founding stones herself The consecration was performed by Metropolitan of Kyiv Raphael Zaborovsky.

-The Petersburg Building Chancellery first hired German architect Gottfried Johann Schädel and engineer Daniel de Bosquet to draft out the plans for the church.
-However, when Schädel presented his project in 1745, the Chancellery rejected it.
-He was replaced by head architect of the imperial court, Bartolomeo Rastrelli, who worked out a plan which was closely based on a church of a Saint Petersburg institute.
+The Petersburg Building Chancellery first hired the German architect Gottfried Johann Schädel and the engineer Daniel de Bosquet to draft out the plans for the church, but the plans were rejected in 1745.
+Schädel was replaced by head architect of the imperial court, Bartolomeo Rastrelli, who worked out a plan which was closely based on a church of a Saint Petersburg institute.

 The construction itself was conducted by a team of Russian and foreign masters under the direction of architect Ivan Michurin, who was previously successful in replacing the older Church of the Resurrection, on the Women's Market Square (Babiy torzhok) in Moscow.
 Michurin was responsible for carrying out all of the engineering and geological researches of the site and found out that a hard subsoil ground lies at a depth of 13–14 meters and above — made grounds penetrated by subterranean waters.
 With this information, Michurin developed the construction of a stone foundation and connected it with the two-storied building of the Priest's apartments, planned by Rastrelli.